Takao Fujii

-Takao Fujii (藤井 孝男, Fujii Takao) is a former Japanese politician, an independent and member of the House of Councillors in the Diet (national legislature).
+Takao Fujii (藤井 孝男, Fujii Takao) was a Japanese politician, who was an independent member of the House of Councillors in the Diet (national legislature).

-Early life
+Early life and education

-Fuji is a native of Shirakawa, Gifu and graduated from Seijo University.
+Fuji was a native of Shirakawa, Gifu and graduated from Seijo University.

 Political career

 Fujii was elected to the House of Councillors for the first time in 1981 as a member of the Liberal Democratic Party.
 After serving in the House of Representatives for four terms from 1993 until 2005 when he lost re-election, he was elected again to the House of Councillors in 2007.

-Fujii joined the Sunrise Party of Japan on April 10, 2010.
+He joined the Sunrise Party of Japan on April 10, 2010.
 In 2012 that party merged with another party to become the Japan Restoration Party.
 In 2014 the former Sunrise Party members, led by Shintaro Ishihara and including Fujii, split from the Restoration Party to form the Party for Future Generations.
-He was appointed as the inaugural chairman of the party's executive council and also head of the party's electoral strategy committee.
+He was appointed the inaugural chairman of the party's executive council and also head of the party's electoral strategy committee.
 In the December 2014 general election he was the party's candidate for the Tokai proportional block but lost his seat.
 After the election he replaced Hiroyuki Sonoda as an advisor to the party.

 In September 2015 he left the Party for Future Generations and submitted an application to the Gifu Prefecture branch of the Liberal Democratic Party and was granted re-entry to the party.

+Death

+Fujii died from a heart attack on 13 April 2026, at the age of 83.